-A limited company Mr B was the controlling director of, held a peer-to-peer (P2P) lending account with CP.
+Mr B was the controlling director of a limited company which held a peer-to-peer (P2P) lending account with CP.
 As the company was to be liquidated, in April 2022, Mr B made an inquiry about the options available in respect of the loan portfolio.
 He says he was told that before liquidating the company he would need to transfer the investments to another person.

-In July 2022, Mr B purchased the assets from his company and contacted CP to inform it of the transaction.
+In July 2022, Mr B arranged to purchase the loans from his company and contacted CP to inform it of this.
 CP replied to say its banking provider was looking into the transaction.